sparkfun/hacker-application/etc/README.md

 3. Do you have any planned vacations/absences in the next six months that we should know about?

-4. Do you have any problem with dogs?
+4. SparkFun is a dog-friendly environment.
+Are comfortable working aroung dogs?
+If you are a dog-owner, would you see yourself bringing dogs to work?

-5. The active developer keeps up on happenings in the world of development.
+5. The active developer keeps up on happenings in the world of development and technology.
 Where do you you get your news?

-6. The sane developer does things besides write code.
-What occupies your time?
+6. The sane developer does things other than writing code.
+What else occupies your time?

-7. The worldy developer is in touch with some form of culture (books, movies, music, what have you).
+7. The worldy developer is in touch with some form of culture (books, music, film, etc.).
 How do you go about feeding this part of your brain?